numz/StableDiffusionPygameInpaintIsometricMap/README.md

 ```
 ## How it works

-- Draw a Shape by maintain left shift + left click to draw your shape (minimum 3 points for see shape),
+- Draw a Shape by maintain left shift key + left mouse click to draw your shape (minimum 3 points for see shape),
-- Once shape finish release left shift, prompt input will appear, write your prompt and press enter to validate.
+- Once shape finish release left shift key, prompt input will appear, write your prompt and press enter to validate.

 ## Stable diffusion payload
 the file Config/config.py contains parameters of the game, especially the prompt.